1. Ground floor

 4. Lower level

-Patriarch Valerga decided to provide an underground burial place for the deceased clergy of the diocese and an excavation was made under the western section of the Co-Cathedral, to provide an appropriate burial site.
+Patriarch Valerga decided to provide an underground burial place for the deceased clergy of the diocese and an excavation was made under the western section of the Pro-Cathedral, to provide an appropriate burial site.

 Station 24: Burial chambers

-During the restoration of the Co-Cathedral, the burial site for the clergy was expanded to provide four burial chambers.
+During the restoration of the Pro-Cathedral, the burial site for the clergy was expanded to provide four burial chambers.
 Upon entry, the first chamber has a small altar, and beneath that altar is a stone protrusion of hard "mezzi yahoudi", a composition of crystallized limestone.
 There is no religious or historical significance to the stone, other than it serves as a reminder of the difficulty the hard limestone caused in the excavation of the burial chambers.
 It is said the hardness of the stone is symbolic of the solid rock on which the Church was founded.
 Beyond the first chamber is a second chamber and branching off to the right and left are two smaller burial sites.

-The extensive refurbishment of the lower level of the Co-Cathedral tends to reflect the respect and remembrance owed to the first patriarchal clergy.
+The extensive refurbishment of the lower level of the Pro-Cathedral tends to reflect the respect and remembrance owed to the first patriarchal clergy.
 The altar and modern-styled Stations of the Cross on the walls of the burial chamber were a gift from Dr. Geogren.

 Stations 25 and 26: Plaques commemorating the visits of Popes